AI in Legal Practice and Courts

 - Maintain an AI tool register that names each approved product, vendor, owner, allowed use, prohibited use, data-retention setting, connector scope, review requirement, and renewal date.

-- Classify matter sensitivity before use: public information, internal administrative work, ordinary client work, privileged strategy, regulated data, court filing, client advice, or judicial work.
+- Classify the task and matter before use: public information, internal administrative work, ordinary client work, privileged strategy, regulated data, court filing, client advice, public legal help, or judicial work.

 - Verify every legal citation, quotation, rule statement, factual assertion, procedural claim, and jurisdictional claim against authoritative sources before filing, advising, or relying on it.